CDulst/PersonalPassionProject/README.md

 * Spawn objects in VR room.
 * Upload mp3 and stream the audio.
 * Change lighting and ability turn on and off within VR room.
-* Track the persons location within the VR world.
+* Track the persons location and object locations within the VR world.
 * Display the screenshots that got send from the VR world.